 Uncle Ben (Spiderman’s uncle, not mine) once said, “With great power comes great responsibility.”
 I have always thought park rangers were the superheroes of America’s national parks and protectors of natural places.
 They hold themselves with grace, proudly displaying the distinctive flat hat, golden badge, and the National Park Service (NPS) arrowhead logo on their uniforms.
 Visitors want photos with them and children want to be them when they grow up.

-With the help from a friend and an application, I had the opportunity to be an Interpretive Park Ranger at Yellowstone National Park (Yellowstone) this past summer.
+With the help from a friend and an application, I had the opportunity to be an Interpretive Park Ranger (Interp) at Yellowstone National Park (Yellowstone) this past summer.
 From this experience, I now have a newfound respect for park rangers and the natural world.

 What Did I Do As An Interpretive Park Ranger?

 I was stationed in Mammoth Hot Springs (Mammoth) district in Yellowstone.
-As an Interpretive Park Ranger, I worked at the visitor center, led the ranger programs, and walked the park to engage with visitors in the district.
-Mammoth is quite special because we receive constant visits from elk in the main area –– and one of my favorite task was to go on elk patrol.
+As an Interp, I worked at the visitor center, led the ranger programs, and walked the park to engage with visitors in the district.
+Mammoth is quite special because we receive constant visits from elk in the main area –– and one of my favorite tasks was to go on elk patrol.
 During elk patrol, rangers will guard and section off areas to keep visitors a safe 25 yards away (a safety rule of the park).
 I loved to watch the elk casually munch away and lie on the grass.
 Although a sweet moment, there were times elk patrol can be overwhelming with our short-handed staff — as with many jobs in the outdoors.

 Things I Loved About Being A Park Ranger